pomietlo-x-surma/Exchange-Web-App/README.md

 ## Server and client application for managing user accounts, currency exchange, and real-time currency data.

+## Application Overview

+The application consists of both server-side and client-side components.

+- **Client-Side**: We used React to build the client-side of the application.

+- **Server-Side**: The server was developed in C++ using the Boost library.

+- **Additional**: Python was employed to read and fetch the current exchange rates and charts.

 ## Building the Application

 ### Using Git